armory/docs/content/en/docs/spinnaker-install-admin-guides/packer.md

     echo "Hello world!"
 ```

-NOTE:  The double underscores in the above property names of the files are interpreted as slashes and indicate to Operator
+NOTE:  The Armory Operator interprets the double underscores in the file names as slashes indicating the directory path where the Operator saves the file.

-the directory path where the file should be saved.
+See the "Export Packer template files" step in the [Migrating from Halyard to Operator]({{< ref "operator#migrating-from-halyard-to-operator" >}}) section of the Armory Operator document for more examples.

-**Halyard**
+### Halyard

 * If it does not already exist, create this directory: `~/.hal/<deployment-name>/profiles/rosco/packer/`
   * For example, if you're using the default Halyard deployment, then create this directory: `~/.hal/default/profiles/rosco/packer/`